Asthy247/My-Data-Science-Project-Portfolio/README.md

 **Regional & Global Revenue Insights**: Analyzed sum of sales across different regions (EU, Global, JP, NA, Other), as depicted in the donut chart (top-right) and the "Sum of All Sales by Genre" area chart (bottom-left).
 This visual clearly shows Global Sales (55.91%) as the largest segment, with North America (23.XX%) and Europe (11.96%) as significant contributors.
 This provides crucial insights into primary revenue-generating markets.

-**Genre-Specific Performance Analysis**: The dashboard includes a "Rank by Genre" line chart (top-middle) and an area chart for "Sum of All Sales by Genre" (bottom-left), enabling a quick understanding of top-performing genres like 'Action' and 'Sports' and their sales contributions over time.
+**Genre-Specific Performance Analysis & Trends:** Utilized the "Rank by Genre" line chart (top-middle) and the "Sum of All Sales by Genre" area chart (bottom-left) to enable a quick understanding of top-performing genres like 'Action' and 'Sports' and their sales contributions over time, identifying key genre trends.

 **Interactive Dashboard Design:** Created a highly intuitive and interactive user interface within Power BI, demonstrated by the comprehensive dashboard layout, allowing users to filter data by year, genre, platform, and region to drill down into specific market segments and uncover granular insights.